There are two base emotions – fear and love. How do fear and love play out in your parenting?

 Fear-based parenting values the child for what he or she does.
 Love-based parenting values the child for who she or he is.

 In fear-based parenting, the parent persuades, nags, begs, yells, and hits.
-In love-based parenting, the parent employs the “no talking, no emotion” strategy in dealing with mistaken behaviour (Dr Thomas Phelan).
+In love-based parenting, the parent is comfortable with setting safe limits and boundaries for children.

 In fear-based parenting, the parent is operating at a head level.
 In love-based parenting, the parent is operating from a heart level.